sunilabrahamindia/sunilabraham/publications/big-win-for-freedom-of-speech-really.md

 ---
 layout: default
-title: "Big Win For Freedom Of Speech.
+title: "Big Win For Freedom of Speech.
 Really?"
 description: "An opinion article by Sunil Abraham, with inputs from Vidushi Marda, published in Bangalore Mirror analysing the Supreme Court’s landmark judgment on Section 66A and its implications for online speech regulation in India."
 categories: [Media articles, Publications]
 date: 2015-03-29